The north wind is howling, and the forecast calls for cold and snow. Does this mean it is time to quit grooming your dog for the season?

 After rinsing well, apply a dog conditioner to replace the oils you just removed, reduce static and to help make brushing easier.
 Conditioner also will help combat winter dryness.
 Store your sponge on the dog shampoo bottle with a rubber band, and you easily will know which one is for the dog and not the dishes!

 Dry your pup by patting and squeezing his fur with a towel; rubbing creates tangles.
 You also can use a hair dryer on the cool or warm setting.
 Keep your dog indoors where it is cozy until every evidence of moisture is gone.

-After the bath, massage a few drops of ear cleaner, like Burt’s Bees dog ear cleaner solution, into each ear canal.
+After the bath, massage a few drops of ear cleaner, like Burt's Bees Care Plus+ Relieving Dog Ear Rinse, into each ear canal.
 This can help clean any wax and debris from your dog’s ear and will help dry up any water that entered the ears during the bathing process.

 Another thing to do after your dog’s bath is to brush every bit of his coat, working from skin to the tip of the hair to remove any tangles.
 A coat spray, such as Skouts Honor probiotic pet deodorizer, contains dog skin moisturizer and is formulated to aid in brushing.

 A quality slicker brush, like Safari Soft slicker brush for dogs, is the choice of most professionals for dog grooming.
 After using a slicker brush, follow-up with a metal comb to find any spots you missed.
 Then, revisit those areas with your slicker brush to remove any matted hair.

 Most dogs should be brushed several times a week to prevent tangles.
 And don’t be surprised to find your dog shedding in winter, as that is very common.
 Brushing out that loose coat will help keep mats at bay.

 You can ask your breeder or groomer for suggestions on specific dog grooming tools and frequency for brushing your specific dog to keep him in tip-top shape.